Terminal Stimpy: Production

-The episode was directed by Arthur Filloy, an alumnus of Mr. Big Cartoons.
-After directing the animation for "Blazing Entrails", he left the company due to low pay but was convinced by an angry Jim Ballantine (whom he did not notify about the departure) to be hired at Games Animation, with a higher wage at the condition that he directs the animation all contracted episodes at Mr. Big Cartoons.
+The episode was directed by Arthur Filloy, one of the many alumnus of Mr. Big Cartoons from Sydney, Australia.
+After directing the animation for "Blazing Entrails", he left the company due to low pay but was convinced by an angry Jim Ballantine (whom he did not notify about his departure) to be hired at Games Animation, with a higher wage at the condition that he directs the animation all contracted episodes at Mr. Big Cartoons.
 This is the second and last episode of the series where he serves as general director after "Travelogue", while also being the last with the involvement of Mr. Big Cartoons.
 This is also the last episode with involvement by Mark Marren, who produced the storyboards with showrunner Bob Camp while credited under the pseudonym Kirk Field.

 Reception

 American journalist Thad Komorowski gave the episode three and a half out of five stars, noting it to be "pleasantly morbid".